rpcrimi/PEP0008/markdown/namingconventions.md

 <a id="Other Notes"></a>
 ## Other Notes
 - Public attributes should never include a leading underscore as this is the convention for non-public attributes.
 If a public attribute interferes with a reserved word, use a trailing underscore.
-For example, `min_size` should be changed to `min_size_`.
+For example, `min_size` could be changed to `min_size_`.

 - Always use `self` as the first argument to an instance method.